 Quick Facts about Clay Electric:

-• The co-op has approximately 183,000 member-owned accounts, and its service area stretches into 14 North Florida counties (Alachua, Baker, Bradford, Clay, Columbia, Flagler, Gilchrist, Lake, Levy, Marion, Putnam, Suwannee, Union and Volusia).
+• The co-op has approximately 190,000 meters, and its service area stretches into 15 North Florida counties (Alachua, Baker, Bradford, Clay, Columbia, Duval, Flagler, Gilchrist, Lake, Levy, Marion, Putnam, Suwannee, Union and Volusia).
 The co-op has about 14,000 miles of distribution and transmission lines.

 • For rate information, access Summary of Rate Schedules (PDF) or the complete Rate Schedules (PDF) (as on file with the Florida Public Service Commission).
 Call the nearest Clay Electric district office for the current month's power cost adjustment.